 Tutorials are small groups of two to five students working closely with a faculty member on a common topic, project, or skill.
 Tutorials are student-generated projects, and like independent studies, ideas for tutorials typically follow from questions raised in a particular course.
 Students may collaborate on creative projects as well.
 Students work together with the instructor to formulate the structure of the tutorial, the details of which are described in the tutorial proposal and submitted to the Faculty Committee on Individualized Studies for review and approval.
 The tutorial group meets regularly throughout the semester, and students follow a common syllabus: all participants complete the same readings, write papers on similar topics, etc. At the end of the semester all students are evaluated by the instructor and assigned a letter grade (A through F).

 Below is an outline of the process each student in the tutorial should follow to set up a tutorial.
 Because the students and the instructor are designing a course, students must begin this process a full semester in advance.
+Proposals are due by the published deadline.
 Students should: